algosup/2023-2024-project-4-sportshield-team-5/documents/quality-assurance/test-plan.md

 - Hardware problems/failure.
 - Assigned resources are not available when required by quality assurance team.
-- Significant change in requirements asked by the client
+- Significant change in requirements asked by the client.
 - The firmware contains serious defects limiting or preventing testing.

 ### 7.2 Resumption Criteria